MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-deepdive.md

 not have any real Model data.

 > [!NOTE]
-> **Note**: In some literature, the Model portion of the MVC pattern can refer to the entire application backend, not just the data that is displayed on the UI.
+> In some literature, the Model portion of the MVC pattern can refer to the entire application backend, not just the data that is displayed on the UI.
 In this guide we use a modern interpretation of the Model, but the distinction is not particularly important.

 ### View